-Big Family Fun | 15 Spring Break Activities in Whistler
+Big Family Fun | 24 Spring Break Adventures in Whistler

-Spring Break in Whistler is a magical time of the year, when you can be cruising down the ski slopes in the morning, and splashing around in a lake in the afternoon.
+Spring Break in Whistler is a magical time of the year when you can be cruising down the ski slopes in the morning and splashing around in a lake in the afternoon.
 As the flowers flourish, so does the list of activities.

-Fly Like A Bird
+1. Fly Like A Bird

 What better way to marvel over BC’s rugged Coast Mountains than soaring through the air like a bird?
 Ziplining is a breathtaking ride, even for the most adventurous daredevils.
 Take a flight over Cougar Mountain with Superfly Ziplines.